 - Brunei Institute of Technology (ITB) -- Founded in 1986, the ITB gained university status in 2008.

 - Laksamana College of Business (LCB) -- A private institute established in 2003 in partnership with the United Kingdom’s (UK’s) Kensington College of Business.
-Student housing accommodations are available and students of LCB can easily transfer or extend educational pursuits at other universities in the UK.
+Student housing accommodations are available and students of LCB can easily transfer or extend their educational pursuits at other universities in the UK.

 Tuition rates vary by institution, public or private.
 Sometimes the field of study dictates tuition rates but degree level is a factor as well.
 The ITB, for example, charges by the semester at a rate of (US dollars) $1,426 to $1,782 for undergraduate studies while a master’s degree program costs $3,169 and a doctorate degree program costs $9,505.

-Additional fees include acceptance fees, deposits, field / site trip fees, examination fees, and various miscellaneous expenses.
+Additional fees include acceptance fees, deposits, field/site trip fees, examination fees, and various miscellaneous expenses.

 Some Brunei universities have no on-campus housing facilities.
 Those that do require additional fees.
 Those that don’t will help international students find suitable, affordable living accommodations.

 There are no medical schools in Brunei at this time but there are schools dedicated to the teaching of nursing and midwifery.
-Petroleum and natural gas are the source of the nation’s wealth, making this an ideal location to study geology, engineering, transport, and other disciplines related to these natural resources.
+Petroleum and natural gas are the sources of the nation’s wealth, making this an ideal location to study geology, engineering, transport, and other disciplines related to these natural resources.

-Most of the land outside the urban areas is rain forest, home to many unique species of flora and fauna, a geographic consideration for students interested in studying these fields.
+Most of the land outside the urban areas is rainforest, home to many unique species of flora and fauna, a geographic consideration for students interested in studying these fields.
 A substantial indigenous population provides a unique study opportunity for students interested in ancient cultures, evolution, archaeology, and the study of the history of man in general.

 Communications, international business, and foreign relations are important considerations for the student studying abroad in Brunei.
 Brunei is conveniently located in the midst of some of Asia’s most cosmopolitan cities so travel to them is relatively easy and inexpensive.